vknow360/CustomWebView/README.md

 > What is CustomWebViewHelper extension? <br>
 Ans:- It is an helper class/extension which you can use if you want to add your app in browsers list.<br>

 > How can I set a screen name as activity to be launched after clicking external link? <br>
-Ans:- You have two methods to do that which are as follows- <br>
+Ans:- You have two methods to do that- <br>
 i) Change activity name from `CustomWebViewHelper` class manually and compile the sources. <br>
 ii) Get extension from here: <a href="https://customwebview.000webhostapp.com">customwebview.000webhostapp.com</a>